 The Mid-Atlantic Center for Children’s Health and the Environment (MACCHE) is one of ten Pediatric Environmental Health Specialty Units (PEHSU) in the US, serving residents in Pennsylvania, Delaware, Maryland, Virginia, West Virginia, and the District of Columbia.
 MACCHE is the Region 3 PEHSU and is supported by the School of Nursing & Health Studies at Georgetown University Medical Center.

-The Mid-Atlantic Center for Children’s Health & the Environment, a Pediatric Environmental Health Specialty Unit prepared this website on behalf of the American Academy of Pediatrics (AAP) as part of the cooperative agreement award number 5 NU61TS000237-05 from the Agency for Toxic Substances and Disease Registry (ATSDR).
+This material was supported by the American Academy of Pediatrics (AAP) and funded (in part) by the cooperative agreement award number 1 NU61TS000296-01-00 from the Agency for Toxic Substances and Disease Registry (ATSDR).

 Acknowledgement: The U.S. Environmental Protection Agency (EPA) supports the PEHSU by providing partial funding to ATSDR under Inter-Agency Agreement number DW-75-95877701.
 Neither EPA nor ATSDR endorse the purchase of any commercial products or services mentioned in PEHSU publications.